AgentClient vs ChatClient

 AgentClient and ChatClient share the same Spring AI design philosophy and fluent API patterns, making them familiar to Spring developers.
 The key difference is their purpose: ChatClient for conversational AI interactions, AgentClient for autonomous goal execution.

 Both APIs integrate seamlessly into Spring Boot applications and follow established Spring patterns for configuration, dependency injection, and error handling.
+The advisor pattern is nearly identical between the two, providing powerful extension points for both conversational and autonomous AI workflows.

-9. Next Steps
+10. Next Steps

 -